 However, I did make this cake in October – and it was nice to be able to have sweets if I wanted some:

 I have adjusted quite well to new eating habits (very well) and usually I will have nutritious protein bars if I ever need a treat.
-Aldi’s has a some great almond and chocolate protein bars but actually – quality protein bars are everywhere these days – with low amounts of natural sugar (or stevia) and most usually have more than 10 grams of protein, which is just a smart way to enjoy a semi-sweet treat – one that satisfies AND fortifies (win-win baby).
+Aldi’s has a some great almond and chocolate protein bars but actually – (UPDATE 2018 – the protein bars are way too sugar-laden)

 And speaking of protein, I recently tried this “Only Protein” brand of vanilla whey – and it was “WAY” too sweet (easy does it on the Stevia guys – yuck)… And well, after reading Jill’s post about how some folks have “a Utopian view of New Zealand” – I read the snippet on the side label — about how “New Zealand is synonymous with clean and green”- and you see – this is an example of why so many of us view NZ this way – the marketing here paints that “quaint” picture of the utopian NZ.
 Come on Jill, are you sure you are not living in bliss?
 Surely the grass is greener… or cleaner… or packed with more selenium…. or…. or….